Telework is defined in the 2002 European cross-sector social partners’ framework agreement on telework (PDF) as

-The 2002 agreement states that the signatory parties view telework as a way for employers (both in the private and public sectors) to modernise work organisation, and a means for workers to improve their work–life balance and achieve greater autonomy in the workplace.
+The 2002 agreement states that the signatory parties view telework as a way for employers (in both the private and public sectors) to modernise work organisation and a means for workers to improve their work–life balance, and to achieve greater autonomy in the workplace.
 The agreement regulates areas such as employment conditions for teleworkers, health and safety, training and collective rights.
-The agreement established a general framework at EU level, and was the first such framework agreement implemented by the social partners and Member States by their own means ‘in accordance with the national procedures and practices specific to management and labour’.
+The agreement established a general framework at EU level and was the first implemented by the social partners and Member States by their own means ‘in accordance with the national procedures and practices specific to management and labour’.

-On 28 June 2006, the Social Dialogue Committee adopted a report by the social partners on the implementation of the European Framework Agreement.
-The report shows that the adoption of a large number of initiatives has resulted in the agreement being implemented in virtually every country of the EU and EFTA.
-In general, implementation has been either through collective agreements or other bilateral social partners’ agreements or by legislation or other types of tripartite activities.
-A few Member States, however, have chosen to implement the agreement via national legislation: the Czech Republic, Hungary, Malta and Portugal.
+On 28 June 2006, the Social Dialogue Committee adopted a joint report (PDF) by the social partners on the implementation of the telework agreement.
+The report found that the adoption of a large number of initiatives had resulted in the agreement being implemented in virtually every country of the European Union and the European Free Trade Association (EFTA).
+In general, implementation has been through collective agreements or other bilateral agreements by social partners, or by legislation or other types of tripartite activities.
+A few Member States, however, opted to implement the agreement via national legislation (the Czech Republic, Hungary, Malta and Portugal).

 In 2008, the European Commission issued its own report on the implementation of the agreement (PDF).
 It concluded that while the agreement had been successful – with key provisions being implemented in 21 Member States – there was still scope for improvement, including:

 - increasing awareness of the agreement among certain groups and countries.